 For West Africans, an awareness of the existence of these process contaminants and the mitigating strategies required to reduce them would lead to improvements in the making of

-For United Kingdom (UK) and Europe, the Food Standards Agency (FSA) and Food Drink Europe (FDE) are two important organizations that have undertaken the role of creating awareness and advising individuals and food business operators on best ways to reduce the amount of acrylamide in heat-processed foods.
+For the United Kingdom (UK) and Europe, the Food Standards Agency (FSA) and Food Drink Europe (FDE) are two important organizations that have undertaken the role of creating awareness and advising individuals and food business operators on best ways to reduce the amount of acrylamide in heat-processed foods.
 Such advice include avoidance of excessive browning during home or industrial cooking of foods and selection of ingredients and materials with low asparagine content for cooking (FDE, 2016; FSA, 2014).
 However, in the case of West African countries, no organization is yet responsible for creating awareness on the occurrence and ill effects of process contaminants such as acrylamide.

 Several studies on baked products such as gingerbreads, crackers and biscuits indicated that the ingredients; flours, baking agents, honey, inverted sugar and sucrose could affect the acrylamide concentration.
 These ingredients are often used in the production of the West African foods mentioned above.
 This study focuses on the assessment of the current awareness level of different groups of West Africans on the presence and health implications of food processing contaminants including acrylamide and the consumption pattern of heat-processed foods of West African origin.